suvratapte/Maurice-Bach-Notes/6-The-Structure-of-Processes.md

 *wakeup* does **not** cause the process to be scheduled immediately; it only makes the process eligible to get scheduled.

 Processes usually sleep on events that are guaranteed to occur.
 Such as, I/O of a buffer or an inode/buffer to get unlocked.
 But processes also might sleep on events that are not guaranteed to happen.
 In such cases, there must be a mechanism through which processes can wakeup and regain control.
-The kernel can send a *signal* to such processes (signals are studies later) and wake them up.
+The kernel can send a *signal* to such processes (signals are studied later) and wake them up.
 A signal can be sent *selectively* to a process, and as a result, it wakes up and it can recognize that a signal has been received.

 If the sleep priority is above a threshold value, a process will not wake up on receiving a signal, but will sleep until the event occurs.
 But if the priority is below a threshold value, it will wakeup immediately on receipt of a signal.